Pygmy rock mouse

 The pygmy rock mouse (Petromyscus collinus) is a species of rodent in the family Nesomyidae.

 It is found in Angola, Namibia, and South Africa.

 Its natural habitat is subtropical or tropical dry shrubland.
+Its fur yellow grey or yellow brown in color, while the lower parts of the body are white.
+It has long facial whiskers and a pinkish tail.
+Total length is about 19 cm and its mass is 20g.